Esther 8:1-10:3 ~ 1 Corinthians 12:27-13:13 ~ Psalm 37:1-11 ~ Proverbs 21:23-24

 Proverbs - Proverbs 21 verse 23 today teaches us: "If you keep your mouth shut, you will stay out of trouble."
 This Proverb is so wise that I will say no more! :)

-Please join us in memorizing and meditating on a verse of Scripture this week: "And now these three remain: faith, hope and love.
+Please join us in memorizing and meditating on a verse of Scripture today: "And now these three remain: faith, hope and love.
 But the greatest of these is love."
 1 Corinthians 13:13 (NIV)

 Comments from You & Questions of the Day: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!